 As the toxicity of erythromycin and tetracycline was likely due to the ethanol solvent, their effect was examined when dissolved in embryo water.
 Erythromycin and tetracycline powders were dissolved to their final concentrations directly in embryo water.
 Embryos were exposed to a range of antibiotic concentrations for 90 hours (Figure 3.2.).
 Erythromycin did not show any sign of toxicity in these conditions, even at a dose of 500 µg/ml (Figure 3.2A).
-However tetracycline was still mildly toxic at concentrations above 50 µg/ml (6 to 13% mortality) and completely lethal at 500 µg/ml after 90 hours (Figure 3.2B).
+However, tetracycline was still toxic at concentrations above 50 µg/ml (6 to 13% mortality) and completely lethal at 500 µg/ml after 90 hours (Figure 3.2B).

 Additionally, the toxicity of other antibiotics was tested.
 Spectinomycin and oxacillin stocks were made in water whilst trimethoprim was in DMSO.
 Non infected zebrafish embryos were immersed for 90 hours in embryo water containing oxacillin concentrations between 4 and 30 times the MIC of methicillin-sensitive S. aureus (Streit et al. 2004).
 However no published data was available for spectinomycin so a range of concentrations was used as it appeared that other human pathogens can have high MIC for this antibiotic (Law et al. 2013).
 Spectinomycin concentrations as high as 500 µg/ml were not lethal but a substantial proportion of embryos developed recognised sub-lethal symptoms like tail deformation and side-laying close to the surface of the water (Figure 3.3A) (Carlsson et al. 2012).
 The highest concentration tested, 750 µg/ml, caused the mortality of 1 out of 14 embryos and sub-lethal symptoms in 3 of the remaining 13 embryos.
 Conversely, oxacillin was innocuous to zebrafish embryos with 3% mortality at 10 µg/ml (Figure 3.3B).
 Trimethoprim was mildly toxic to zebrafish embryos, with mortality ranging from 5% to 11% and sub-lethal symptoms of tail deformation in a small proportion of embryos (Figure 3.3C).
 4.5% mortality and sub-lethal symptoms were also observed in the control group treated with 0.01% v/v DMSO.

-Comparison of antibiotic efficiency by immersion and injection
+Antibiotics show reduced toxicity by injection compared to immersion

 As erythromycin and kanamycin were not toxic to zebrafish embryos, provided they were prepared directly in embryo water, it was then determined if these two antibiotics had a dose-dependent curative effect on infected zebrafish embryos.
-Antibiotics were dissolved directly in embryo water again.
+Antibiotics were dissolved directly in embryo water.
 Embryos were infected with S. aureus SH1000 which is sensitive to erythromycin, kanamycin and tetracycline.
 One hour post-infection they were immersed in embryo water containing a range of antibiotic concentrations until the end of the experiment.
 Erythromycin concentrations below 250 µg/ml did not lead to a mortality rate significantly different from the untreated control (Figure 3.4A, p = 0.56).
 The concentration of 250 µg/ml cured most of the infected embryos (p = 0.014) while 500 µg/ml cured all of them.
 However, the concentration of 250 µg/ml (520 µM) was high for a biological activity study on zebrafish.
 Indeed, pharmaceutical studies focusing on using zebrafish embryos for compound screening usually test concentrations no higher than 100 µM by immersion, unless the compound shows a mild effect at that concentration, in which case the concentration could be increased for optimisation (Ordas et al. 2015).
 Kanamycin did not show any curative potential against infection by SH1000 (Figure 3.4B).